 Bearer: Pototsky, Yaroslav.

-Coat of arms depicted by me, illuminated with lights and shadows, contoured in Sable, with a pointed external shape and with a parchment finishing.
+Arms designed by me, highlighted with lights and shadows, contoured in Sable, with an ogee external shape and with a leather finishing.

 Quarterly: 1 per pale: 1 Argent, a madrone tree (Arbutus unedo) Vert, fructed Gules; 2 Azure, a tower Argent; 2 Vert, on a wall Or, masoned Sable, by five archers Argent in shooting stance; 3 barry wavy Azure and Argent, three caravels in pale Or, sails and pennons Argent charged with crosses Gules, between two flanches Vert; 4 Azure, a tower Argent, port and windows Azure, masoned Sable, between two lozenges Or, each charged with four pallets Gules, in chief four towers in fess Or, port and windows Gules, masoned Sable.
 Crest: Upon a helm with a wreath Argent and Vert, a bleeding heart Gules, debruised by a crown of thorns Or, tipped by a flame Or, fimbriated Gules, charged with a Latin cross Azure.
 Mantling: Vert doubled Argent.
 Motto: «Pro Deo et Patria».
 Supporters: Two knights in full plate armor Argent, lined Gules.
 Suspended from the shield the cross of Knight of the National Monarchist Brotherhood of Spain, the cross of Merit of the Noble Chapter of Ferdinand VI and the insignia of Honorary Lieutenant of the Duke of Braganza Regiment of the Legion of Frontiersmen.